pret/pokered/README.md

 - 2 invisible stars that show on the title screen are cut off; also, the "presents" logo from RG is re-used!
 - The healing machine animates correctly!
-- Using Minimize or Substitute, looking at the Pokedex, and then battling won't cause sprite corruption. and more!
+- Using Minimize or Substitute, looking at the Pokedex, and then battling won't cause sprite corruption.
+- OAM Updates can no longer be interrupted by V-Blank, avoiding some sprite corruption.
+- Trainer Card transition no longer shows weird garbage on DMGs; this was due to not having enough time to load properly.
+- Battle victory music plays at the right time; there were some situations where it would happen when you lost.
+- Music in Oak's Lab is delayed a frame so it always plays with the correct channels; V-Blank could otherwise interrupt it. and more!

 Credits